 According KEOPS methodology these two rules are said to be comparable because at least one extracted rule item is in relationship with a knowledge rule item: 'youngs' is more general than 'student' and 'JAVA' is more general than 'J2EE'.
 Then, the algorithm compares the coverage of these two rules in order to evaluate the more informative one.
-Let's make the assumption that R is more informative than K. Since these two rules have similar confidence we can use table 2 in order to evaluate extracted rule interestingness (similar tables for various confidence levels are presented in (Brisson, 2007)).
+Let's make the assumption that R is more informative than K. Since these two rules have similar confidence we can use table 2 in order to evaluate extracted rule interestingness (similar tables for various confidence levels are presented in [22]).
 While the knowledge is an assumption, the interestingness degree of the extracted rule is strong.

-5 Experiments
+4 Experiments

-Although we illustrated in this paper the KEOPS methodology with bookstore example, we run experiments on real data provided by French Family Allowance Office (CAF: Caisses d'allocations familiales).
-In this section we don't express some specific rules about allowance beneficiaries behavior (because of privacy) but only extracted rules reliability.
-These results show we are able to select relevant rules to provide to experts for final human evaluation.
+Although we illustrated in this paper the KEOPS methodology with bookstore example, we run experiments on real data provided by French Family Allowance Office (CAF:

-Figure 5: Confidence vs Lift of all of the extracted rules
+Fig. 3.
+Confidence vs Lift of all of the extracted rules